Pama–Nyungan languages: Bowern (2006)

-Bowern 2006 offers an alternative to Dixon's binary phylogenetic-tree model based in the principles of dialect geography.
-Rather than discarding the notion that multiple subgroups of languages are genetically related due to the presence of multiple dialectal epicenters arranged around stark isoglosses, Bowern proposes that the non-binary-branching characteristics of Pama Nyungan languages (note that Bowern & Atkinson 2012 uncovered more binary-branching characteristics than initially thought) are precisely what we would expect to see from a language continuum in which dialects are diverging linguistically but remaining in close geographic and social contact.
-Bowern offers three main advantages of this geographical-continuum model over the punctuated equilibrium model:
+Bowern offered an alternative to Dixon's binary phylogenetic-tree model based in the principles of dialect geography.
+Rather than discarding the notion that multiple subgroups of languages are genetically related due to the presence of multiple dialectal epicentres arranged around stark isoglosses, Bowern proposed that the non-binary-branching characteristics of Pama–Nyungan languages are precisely what we would expect to see from a language continuum in which dialects are diverging linguistically but remaining in close geographic and social contact.
+Bowern offered three main advantages of this geographical-continuum model over the punctuated equilibrium model:

 Bowern & Atkinson (2012)

-As mentioned above, additional methods of computational phylogenetic employed by Bowern and Atkinson in 2012 function as a different kind of rejoinder to Dixon's skepticism.
-Instead of acceding to the notion that Pama Nyungan languages do not share the characteristics of a binary-branching language family, the computational methods revealed that inter-language loan rates were not as atypically high as previously imagined and do not obscure the features that would allow for a phylogenetic approach.
+Additional methods of computational phylogenetics employed by Bowern and Atkinson uncovered that there were more binary-branching characteristics than initially thought.
+Instead of acceding to the notion that Pama–Nyungan languages do not share the characteristics of a binary-branching language family, the computational methods revealed that inter-language loan rates were not as atypically high as previously imagined and do not obscure the features that would allow for a phylogenetic approach.
+This finding functioned as a kind of rejoinder to Dixon's scepticism.

-Bowern and Atkinson's computational model is currently the definitive model of Pama-Nyungan intra-relatedness and diachrony.
+Bowern and Atkinson's computational model is currently the definitive model of Pama–Nyungan intra-relatedness and diachrony.